covid-19-impact-lab/liss-questionnaires/docs/source/wave-3/english/w3e-v4_bokind.rst

 .. csv-table::
    :delim: |
-   :header: ,Strongly disagree,Disagree,Neither agree nor disagree Agree,Strongly agree
+   :header: ,Strongly disagree,Disagree,Neither agree nor disagree, Agree,Strongly agree

            If I spend more time supporting the child in school work, the chance that the child will go to university is greater. | :raw-html:`&#10063;`|:raw-html:`&#10063;`|:raw-html:`&#10063;`|:raw-html:`&#10063;`
            If I spend more money on educational material (eg books, educational games, tutoring, etc.) for a child, the chances of a child going to university are higher. | :raw-html:`&#10063;`|:raw-html:`&#10063;`|:raw-html:`&#10063;`|:raw-html:`&#10063;`